dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/projects.md

 #### Get the restricted view settings:

-  - Required permission: none
+  - Required permission: ProjectAdmin
   - Required information: `identifier`.
 The `identifier` can be the project's IRI, shortocde or shortname.
-  - GET: `/admin/projects/[identifier]/RestrictedViewSettings`
+  - GET: `/admin/projects/<identifier>/RestrictedViewSettings`

 ## Example Data